 I visited Parque Patagonia during its first summer open to the public (2015-2016).
-It was not very crowded, basically had the entire park to myself.
-Most of the people at the campsite were volunteers for Conservacion Patagonia.
+It was not very crowded, most of the people at the campsite were volunteers for Conservacion Patagonia.

 I did dayhikes on the Lagunas Altas trail, the Aviles Valley, and to the Rio Baker Confluence